dagu-org/dagu/docs/README.md

 Replace `<language>` with the appropriate language code (e.g., `fr` for French).
 5. Submit a pull request with your changes.

+See [Sphinx Internationalization](https://www.sphinx-doc.org/en/master/usage/advanced/intl.html) for more information on internationalization in Sphinx.

 ## Dependencies
 The project dependencies are managed using Rye and specified in the `pyproject.toml` file.
 The main dependencies include: